-interest against disclosure.
-80. Claus 17.5A The information redacted is the entire clause.
-Section 32(1)(a), paragraph (e) of the definition of "commercial-in-confidence provisions" at section 1 of Schedule 4 The disclosure of this information would reveal the SCAW Contractor's cost structure or profit margins and would place the SCAW Contractor at a substantial commercial disadvantage in relation to potential competitors and other contractors.
-Section 32(1)(d), items 4(b), 4(c) and 4(d) of the table in section 14 The disclosure of this information could reveal commercial-in-confidence provisions of a government contract, diminish the competitive commercial value of information to a person and prejudice a person's legitimate business and commercial interests.
-The Principal weighed the competing public interest considerations and determined that there was an overriding public interest against disclosure of this information because: a) exposing the redacted information would reveal the apportionment of risk between the Principal and the SCAW Contractor in relation to Defects and therefore the level of risk that the SCAW Contractor was willing to price and accept.
-Exposing this information may provide insight into the SCAW Contractor's view on the likelihood of certain risks arising; and b) revealing the information would place the parties at a substantial commercial disadvantage in future projects of a similar nature, as the information would be readily accessible to potential future clients, competitors and contractors.
+commercial-in-confidence provisions of a government contract, diminish the competitive commercial value of information to a person and prejudice a person's legitimate business and commercial interests.
+There is an overriding public interest against disclosure.
+102. Clause 27 The information redacted is the entire clause.
+Section 32(1)(d), item 1(f) of the table in section 14 The disclosure of this information could prejudice the effective exercise by an agency of the agency's functions.
+Section 32(1)(a), paragraphs (b) and (e) of the definition of "commercial-in-confidence provisions" at section 1 of Schedule 4 The disclosure of this information would reveal the SBT Contractor's cost structure or profit margins and would place the SBT Contractor at a substantial commercial disadvantage in relation to potential competitors and other contractors.
+Section 32(1)(d), item 4(b), (c) and (d) of the table in The Principal weighed the competing public interest considerations and determined that there was an overriding public interest against disclosure for the following reasons: a) exposing the redacted information would reveal the apportionment of risk between the Principal and the SBT Contractor, and therefore the level of risk that the SBT Contractor was willing to price and accept in relation to those events.
+Exposing this information may also provide insight into the SBT Contractor's views on its potential capabilities and likelihood of default events arising; and b) revealing the information would place the parties at a substantial commercial disadvantage in future projects of a similar nature, as the information would be readily accessible to potential future clients, competitors contractors.
 Therefore the disclosure of the information could reduce the information's competitive commercial value and prejudice the parties' legitimate business, commercial or financial interests.
 Review: This information would be reviewed for disclosure as events and circumstances change.